-position in August 2007, prior to which he was and continues to be Manager, Finance and Control at Brookfield.
+All of the directors and officers of BAM Investments have held their present business occupations throughout the past five years, except as follows.
+Prior to September 2005, Mr. Frank Lochan was Executive Vice-President, Taxation, for Brookfield.
+Mr. Derek Gorgi was appointed to his current position in August 2007, prior to which he was and continues to be Manager, Finance and Control at Brookfield.
 Prior to October 2006, Mr. Gorgi held various positions with Deloitte and Touche, LLP, ("Deloitte & Touche") most recently as Manager, Assurance and Advisory.
 Ms. Loretta Corso was appointed to her current position in May 2003, prior to which she was and continues to be Assistant Secretary at Brookfield.

-The directors and executive officers of BAM Investments, as a group, beneficially own, control or direct, directly or indirectly, approximately 4.0 million Common shares of BAM Investments, representing 4.9 % of the Common shares of the Corporation.
+The directors and executive officers of BAM Investments, as a group, beneficially own, control or direct, directly or indirectly, both individually and through pro rata interests in Partners Limited, approximately 5.0 million Common Shares of BAM Investments, representing 6.3% of the Common Shares of the Corporation.